 Two weeks in Garda

-I have been pretty quiet in the last few weeks as I was busy spending time with family and friends back home in Garda, Lake Garda.
-What a place to call home, I will never get tired to say it! 🙂
+I’ve been pretty quiet in the last few weeks as I was busy spending time with family and friends back home in Garda, Lake Garda.
+What a place to call home, right? 🙂

 Where is Garda?